What Is an Oboe Concerto?

 Albinoni’s first concerto for wind instruments, Opus 7, was published in 1716 and showcased Albinoni’s love of the oboe.
 The oboe was still considered a newly introduced instrument in Italy, Albinoni’s home country and the epicenter of European musical culture in the early 1700s, when Opus 7 was published.
 Despite the fact that the oboe was a new instrument, composers such as Georg Philipp Telemann and George Frideric Handel wrote oboe concertos in Germany prior to Albinoni’s release of Opus 7.
 Opus 7 was the most successful of the first oboe concerto compositions, despite not being the first oboe concerto.

 Due to the success of Opus 7, Albinoni wrote another oboe concerto, Opus 9, which was published in 1722.
 In the late 1700s, interest in baroque oboe concertos and demand for wind instrument concertos similar to Opus 7 and Opus 9 waned.
-Few, if any, composers wrote concertos for wind instruments the nineteenth century, instead focusing on string instruments and the piano.
+Few, if any, composers wrote concertos for wind instruments by the nineteenth century, instead focusing on string instruments and the piano.